P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Security Analysis

 \begin{claim}[{\myProj}'s Privacy] For a Probabilistic Polynomial Time (PPT) adversary $\mathcal{A}$ corrupting the server $i*$ for $i* \in \{0, 1\}$ but following the protocol, \cref{alg:full_online} guarantees that $\mathcal{A}$ learns no information about the prompt and the database. \looseness=-1 \end{claim}

-\begin{proof} The view of $\mathcal{A}$ includes: 1) the prompt embedding share $[p]_{i*}$; 2)$p_n - r^{(a)}_n, x_{j,n} - r^{(b)}_n$ for $n \in [0, m)$ during the distance calculation, where $r^{(a)}_n, r^{(b)}_n$ are random for $n \in [0, m)$; 3) At most $min\{ step_m, \lceil \log_2 (N/(k + \xi)) \rceil \}$ keys $cmpkey^{\ge d_k}$ for different $d_k$, which are output by $Cmp.Gen$ and sent from the user; 4) $d_j + r^{(d_j)}, c + r^{(c)}, d_{c,j} + r^{(d_{c,j})}$ during $Cmp.Eval$, where $r^{(d_j)}, r^{(c)}, r^{(d_{c,j})}$ are random.
+\begin{proof} The view of $\mathcal{A}$ includes: 1) the prompt embedding share $[\vp]_{i*}$; 2)$p_n - r^{(a)}_n, x_{j,n} - r^{(b)}_n$ for $n \in [0, m)$ during the distance calculation, where $r^{(a)}_n, r^{(b)}_n$ are random for $n \in [0, m)$; 3) At most $min\{ step_m, \lceil \log_2 (N/(k + \xi)) \rceil \}$ keys $cmpkey^{\ge d_k}$ for different $d_k$, which are output by $Cmp.Gen$ and sent from the user; 4) $d_j + r^{(d_j)}, c + r^{(c)}, d_{c,j} + r^{(d_{c,j})}$ during $Cmp.Eval$, where $r^{(d_j)}, r^{(c)}, r^{(d_{c,j})}$ are random.

 We construct a PPT simulator $Sim$ that generates a view computationally indistinguishable from what $\mathcal{A}$ learns by attacking the protocol, proving {\myProj}'s privacy goal.
 For 1), 2), and 4), $Sim$ outputs random values, which are indistinguishable because these values are either secret-shared or masked by random values.
-For 3), as each $cmpkey$ has $cmpkey = (k_{i^*}^l, k_{i^*}^r, [w]_{i^*})$, $Sim$ outputs a random value for $[w]_{i^*}$, which are indistinguishable because it is secret-shared. $Sim$ use $Sim_{dcf}$'s output for $k_{i^*}^l, k_{i^*}^r$, which are indistinguishable due to DCF's privacy as described in \cref{sec:preliminary}. \looseness=-1 \end{proof}
+For 3), as each $cmpkey$ has $cmpkey = (k_{i^*}^l, k_{i^*}^r, [w]_{i^*})$, $Sim$ outputs a random value for $[w]_{i^*}$, which is indistinguishable because it is secret-shared. $Sim$ uses $Sim_{dcf}$'s output for $k_{i^*}^l, k_{i^*}^r$, which are indistinguishable due to DCF's privacy as described in \cref{sec:preliminary}. \looseness=-1 \end{proof}

 \textbf{Bounded database leakage}.
-We follow Carlini et~al. \yrcite{leakage} and Servan-Schreiber et~al.'s \yrcite{kann} perspectives to divide the database leakage to the user into two incomparable and complementary parts: 1) physical leakage, which is the leakage of {\myProj}'s protocol beyond the top-$k$ results; 2) functional leakage, which is the leakage from the top-$k$ results themselves.
+We follow \yrcite{leakage} and \yrcite{kann}'s perspectives to divide the database leakage to the user into two incomparable and complementary parts: 1) physical leakage, which is the leakage of {\myProj}'s protocol beyond the top-$k$ results; 2) functional leakage, which is the leakage from the top-$k$ results themselves.
 In particular, {\myProj}'s functional leakage is at most $k + \xi$ results, which are $O(k(m + \log N))$ bits of information, regardless of {\myProj}'s protocol \cite{kann}.
-This leakage is mentioned as the ``baseline'' leakage in \cref{sec:problem_goal}.
+This leakage is mentioned as the ``baseline'' leakage in \cref{sec:problem_goal}. {\myProj}'s physical leakage is at most $S = \lceil \log_2 (N / (k + \xi)) \rceil$ values of $c$ given to the user, where $0 \le c \le N$.
+To distinguish between $N + 1$ possible outcomes (from $0$ to $N$), the maximum number of information bits contained in $c$ is $\log_2 (N + 1)$ and $O(\log N)$.
+That is, {\myProj}'s physical leakage is $O(\log^2 N)$ bits. \looseness=-1